ljckn13/yoga-planner/README.md

 go run . help
 ```

-# Yoga Flow Planner React
+# Yoga Planner

-A React-based yoga flow planning application with drag-and-drop functionality for organizing canvases and folders.
+A React-based yoga planning application with drag-and-drop functionality for organizing canvases and folders.

 ## Features